saadhaseeb/Java/README.md

 #How to run the code

 There is a test case written that we can use to run the code.
-Go to the "com.gildedrose.GildedRoseTest.java" file and run the test case "TestGildedRose" by clicking the Play icon besides that test case.
+Go to the "com.gildedrose.GildedRoseTest.java" file and click on the Play Icon beside the GildedRoseTest class to run all 11 test cases.
-The test will run the updateQuality method.